AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

   - Test organizations (manual)
   - API keys (manual)
   - Scripts to generate and insert data (semi manual)
-  - Take all the above  and add to configuration for use in testing
+  - Take all the above and add to a configuration file, for reusability in testing
   - A balance to be made between manual setup and automation
 <!--
   Our tests were read heavy, so we didn't need to tear down the environment.